UpstreamInno/guardian_client/README.md

 This system does use gps location tracking, however, the motivation is simply to alert users when they have been close to someone who has been verified to have COVID-19.
 It also has a mechanism to report themselves as being diagnosed with COVID-19 (and verified by healthcare workers).

-This system is based on the premise that the rapid spread of COVID-19 is primarily due to people moving abuot with they have mild systems and are untested.
+This system is based on the premise that the rapid spread of COVID-19 is primarily due to people moving about with they have mild systems and are untested.
 It further assumes that when diagnosed, a person will self-quarantine.
 This diagnosed person will feel remorse for potentially putting others at risk, and hence will be willing to share more detailed information about their movements during the pre-dianosis timeframe.

 However, even though the information is shared, no other users will know your name or know exactly where you have been - it's really non of their business.
 A users movement is their own private information.
 What it will show is a risk factor based upon you own movement.  (see diagrams)